 - Commercial and industrial properties (since June 2021)

 Some properties may experience intermittent leaks in toilets, irrigation systems, and other plumbing fixtures that last a few hours or only a day or two at a time, which would not trigger a courtesy alert from the SFPUC.
 In particular, toilets often run intermittently as flappers and fill valves age, and we advise residents to check and replace internal parts before occasional leaks become constant.
-Likewise, irrigation leaks may occur only when the system is on and never reach the three days of constant use threshold.
+Likewise, irrigation leaks may occur only when the system is on and never reach the review period of constant use threshold.
 We recommend visually checking irrigation systems periodically to check for problems.

 We screen nonstop water use from multi-family buildings of four or more units as well as all commercial and industrial accounts for certain additional criteria as described above under “Why did I receive a leak alert?”.
 It is possible that the screening criteria may miss a leak that is small in volume relative to the hourly use at the property, depending on typical consumption patterns.